-We are a leading independent provider of payment processing and technology solutions in the United States based on total volume of payments processed.
-We have achieved our leadership position through decades of solving business and operational challenges facing our customers.
+We are a leading independent provider of payment acceptance and payment processing and technology solutions in the United States based on total volume of payments processed.
+We have achieved our leadership position through decades of solving business and operational challenges facing our customers overall commerce needs.
+We distribute our services through our network of software partners ("ISVs") and value-added resellers ("VARs").
 For our software partners, we offer a single integration to an end-to-end payments offering, a proprietary gateway and a robust suite of technology solutions to enhance the value of their software and simplify payment acceptance.
-For our merchants, we provide a seamless, unified consumer experience as an alternative to relying on multiple providers to accept payments and utilize technology in their businesses.
+For our merchants, we provide a seamless, unified consumer experience as an alternative to relying on multiple providers to accept card-based payments, while providing the digital tools necessary to provide their end-customers a seamless commerce experience.

 At the heart of our business is our payments platform.
-Our payments platform is a full suite of integrated payment products and services that can be used across multiple channels (in-store, online, mobile and tablet- based) and industry verticals, including:
+Our payments platform is a full suite of integrated payment products and services that can be used across multiple channels (in-store, online, mobile and tablet-based) and industry verticals, including:

-- end-to-end payment processing for a broad range of payment types; - merchant acquiring; - proprietary omni-channel gateway capable of multiple methods of mobile, contactless and QR code-based payments; - complementary software integrations; - full ecommerce capabilities, including web-store design, hosting, shopping cart management and fulfillment integrations; - integrated and mobile POS solutions; - security and risk management solutions; and - reporting and analytical tools.
+- end-to-end payment processing for a broad range of payment types; - merchant acquiring: - proprietary omni-channel gateway capable of multiple methods of mobile, contactless and QR code-based payments; - · complementary software integrations; - full eCommerce capabilities, including web-store design, hosting, shopping cart management and fulfillment integrations; - integrated and mobile POS solutions; - · security and risk management solutions; and - reporting and analytical tools.